 The initiatives in this document are consistent with the Goals, policies and actions of the General Plan.
-However, while the General Plan's time frame extends to 2030, this strategy focuses on a five year planning horizon.
+However, while the General Plan has a 20-year time frame, this strategy focuses on a five year planning horizon.
 In addition, several General Plan elements affect the activities of the Economic Development Division and its partners.
 The initiatives and activities in this document are therefore organized and prioritized so the Economic Development Division and its economic development partners can focus on those policies relevant to the county's most pressing economic development priorities, can plan their work effectively, and can at the same time meeting the existing goals described above.